-We all know the most obvious reason why small businesses fail – because they run out of money
+We all know the most obvious reason why small businesses fail – running out of money

 According to David Mellor, a business mentor and author, insufficient capital is not the only reason why small businesses fail.